-A unique sculpture that makes you think of a sea urchin or maybe some 2nd WW naval mines, these rusty prickly pears are located where Libertad intersects the Malecón II.
+A unique sculpture that makes you think of a sea urchin or maybe some 2nd WW underwater mines, these rusty prickly pears are found where Libertad street intersects Malecón II.

-Right beside the statue of San Pascual Bailón and the Vitea Café on the malecón extension south of the Naval Museum, you'll find these iron sea urchins.
-The name is a wordplay, “erizados” means bristling, but separated in “eriza”, could mean a female urchin, and “dos”, you should know is two in Spanish, that is: two urchins.
+The name is a wordplay, “erizados” means bristling, but separated in “eriza”, could mean a female urchin, and “dos”, you should know is two in Spanish, that is two urchins.

-The sculpture has two steel sea urchins and required a lot of hard work, but the final sculpture also conveys the idea of life and movement to the viewer.
+The sculpture as mentioned depicts two steel sea urchins and required a lot of hard work, but the final sculpture also conveys the idea of life and movement to the viewer.

 Author: M. A. Gallardo